-Article 102 An act that a person with qualified legal capacity performs as an agent of another person may not be rescinded on the grounds of qualified legal capacity; provided, however, that this does not apply to an act performed by a person with qualified legal capacity as a legal representative of another person with qualified legal capacity.
+Article 102 An act that a person with qualified legal capacity performs as an agent of another person may not be revoked on the grounds of qualified legal capacity; provided, however, that this does not apply to an act performed by a person with qualified legal capacity as a legal representative of another person with qualified legal capacity.

+(Authority of an Agent with No Specifically Defined Authority)

+'''

-(Authority of an Agent with No Specifically Defined Authority) Article 103 An agent who has no specifically defined authority has the authority to perform the following acts only: (i) acts of preservation; and
+Article 103 An agent who has no specifically defined authority has the authority

+'''

+- to perform the following acts only:

+- (i) acts of preservation; and

-(ii) acts with the purpose of using or improving a thing or right that is the subject matter of the agency, to the extent that this does not change the nature of that thing or right.
+- (ii) acts with the purpose of using or improving a thing or right that is the

+subject matter of the agency, to the extent that this does not change the nature of that thing or right.